-9. Longline fishery targeting demersal fish (LLS\DEF\0\0\0) IV
+Longline fishery targeting demersal fish (LLS\DEF\0\0\0)

 The landings constitutes primarily of the target species cod and haddock.
 Discards are assumed to be below 10 %.
 Very few vessels are involved in the fishery.
 The landings predominately take place in Denmark.
-Sweden has a low share of the TACs of the target species.
+Sweden has a low share of EU quota of the target species and asks for a derogation not to sample the metier.